PennyLaneAI/qml/demos_submission.rst

   reach out first to receive permission to reproduce exact figures.
 Otherwise, avoid direct screenshots from papers, and instead refer to figures in the paper within the text.

+* Include the demos dependencies (e.g. PennyLane version along with any relevant PennyLane plugin version).
+If possible, include a ``requirements.txt`` file along with your local output after running ``pip freeze``.

 Open an issue